 In addition to profile information, also write a few articles on your LinkedIn profile.

-Adding these articles to LinkedIn will give you the ability to link to your blog and show people visiting your profile the kind of valuable content you need to share – it's a win-win from a marketing perspective. blog.
+By adding these articles to LinkedIn, you will have the opportunity to link to your blog and show people visiting your profile the type of valuable content you need to share - it's a win-win from a blog marketing perspective.

 How to promote your blog on YouTube

-YouTube has been around for some time.
+YouTube It's been around for a while.
 It was first launched in 2005 and has since become a major force on the internet.
-Some people wouldn't consider YouTube a social media platform, but since it's a networking site for sharing and commenting, I'm including it in this list.
+Some people wouldn't consider YouTube a social media platform, but since it's a networking site that allows sharing and commenting, I'm including it on this list.

 What makes YouTube a useful marketing tool for bloggers?
-One of the most attractive aspects of YouTube is its huge audience.
-Next to Facebook, YouTube has the most active users with 2 billion monthly active users .
+One of YouTube's most attractive aspects is its enormous audience.
+Alongside Facebook, YouTube boasts the largest number of active users. with 2 billion active users each month .
 Other than that, people respond very well to video content.
 Videos are known for increase conversion rates and generate increased engagement and interest.

 Of course, blogging and vlogging are two different things.
-Not everyone who starts on YouTube will have a successful blog, and not everyone who blogs wants to start a YouTube channel.
+Not everyone who starts on YouTube will have a successful blog, and not everyone who blogs wants to create a YouTube channel.
 That being said, you can choose to do both, and each will benefit the other.
-Let's see how to use YouTube for blog marketing.
+Let's look at how to use YouTube for blog marketing.

 Turn your blog content into actionable YouTube videos

-One of the things you can do for your blog is to take the content you've already created in the form of text and images and turn it into a video.
+One of the things you can do for your blog is to take the content you have already created in the form of text and images and turn it into video.

-Certainly, the video creation isn't a super quick process (for me), and when you're already working hard to write great content, the idea of adding a video element to it after writing 15 words can seem overwhelming to say the least.
-But, for some bloggers, creating video content is more energizing than sitting down to write for an entire day.
+Admittedly, creating videos isn't a super-fast process (for me), and when you're already working hard to write great content, the idea of adding a video element to it... after Writing 15,000 words can seem overwhelming, to say the least.
+But for some bloggers, creating video content is more energizing than sitting and writing all day.

-That's why I think using the same content that you share as a blog, on your YouTube channel, is key here.
-The most appealing part of sharing content this way is that you can link directly to your YouTube to specific related blog posts, and you can embed a YouTube video directly into your blog post.
-In fact, Google often seems to reward blog posts that have embedded YouTube video content, making it a blog marketing strategy with multiple types of payoffs.
+That's why I think using the same content you share on your blog on your YouTube channel is essential here.
+The most appealing part of sharing content this way is that you can create direct links from your YouTube channel to specific related blog posts, and you can embed a YouTube video directly into your blog post.
+In fact, Google often seems to reward blog posts that have embedded YouTube video content, making it a blog marketing strategy with multiple rewards.

-In blog posts where I include videos, I tend to see a noticeable change in my Google rankings.
-Often times when I have an article already climbing to page #1 for a competitive keyword, it almost always gives me an extra boost after embedding a video I made on the same topic (especially if people watch the video in my blog post).
+In blog posts where I include videos, I tend to see a noticeable change in my Google ranking.
+Often, when I have an article that's already climbing to #1 for a competitive keyword, it almost always gives me an extra boost after embedding a video I've made on the same topic (especially if people watch the video within my blog post).

 Don't forget that you can also use your YouTube channel as another way to make money with your blog .
 The same affiliates you support on your blog can often be translated to your YouTube channel, which can increase revenue as well as additional blog marketing rewards.